Crystal-Nest/soul-fire-d/README.md

 Ever noticed how Soul Fire in Minecraft looks unique, but doesn't act differently from regular fire? **Soul Fire'd** fixes that, making Soul Fire behave exactly as you'd expect!

 This mod ensures that **Soul Fire has distinct behaviors**, including special damage effects, custom enchantments, and more.
-Additionally, it provides an **easy-to-use API** for modders who wish to introduce their own custom fire types, seamlessly integrating consistent behavior.

 > ⚠️ **Important**: Soul Fire'd must be installed on **both client and server**, as it introduces substantial gameplay changes, not just visuals.